 - All tests at testing centres and mobile testing sites are done within 24 hours

-We don’t know if the first claim is true as data on turnaround times aren’t published for all tests.
+We don’t know if the first claim is true as data on turnaround times from early June aren’t published for all tests.
 We now know the second claim to be untrue, despite the Department of Health and Social Care suggesting, at the time, that the Prime Minister was correct by saying that “tests done at regional test centres and mobile teams are already done in 24 hours”.

 Far from “all” tests being done within 24 hours, the proportion of people in England receiving their test result within 24 hours of taking their test in the week to 3 June was 19% at regional test sites, 5% at mobile testing units and and 6% at satellite test centres.

 You can help us take action – and get our regular free email

 The government’s testing regime has two parts.
 There are antigen tests which check whether someone currently has coronavirus.
 And there are antibody tests which check whether they have had coronavirus in the past but don’t anymore.

 Antigen tests can determine whether someone needs to self-isolate and these are the test results used by NHS test and trace when deciding which contacts to test.
 Antibody tests are used to help understand the spread of the virus.

 Antigen tests themselves can be split into two main groups (called “pillars” by the government).
 Pillar 1 tests are antigen tests done in Public Health England labs and hospitals for health workers and patients with a clinical need for a test.
 Pillar 2 tests are done by commercial partners for the wider population.
 (Pillar 4 also includes some antigen testing for the purposes of national surveillance, but we won’t cover these here.)